bazelbuild/bazel-skylib/docs/expand_template_doc.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-A rule that performes template expansion.
+A rule that performs template expansion.

 <a id="expand_template"></a>